jorisvink/sanctum/README.md

 # Sanctum

-"Thee packets that are chosen needeth not fear purgatory, for thee shall be safe with my blessing.
-Confess thy sins and thy shall enter the heavens."

-Sanctum 1:1

 ## About

-This is a very small, reviewable, capable, pq-safe and fully privilege separated VPN daemon capable of transporting encrypted network traffic between two peers.
+This is a small, reviewable, capable, pq-safe and fully privilege separated VPN daemon for OpenBSD, Linux and MacOS.

 Due to its privilege separated design, sanctum guarantees that all of its important assets are separated from the processes